 - 1. Place the frozen food on a baking sheet. - 2.
+VGSC models-Turn the selector to "Convection Bake" and set the temperature to "OFF".

-Set the oven temperature control knob to "OFF" and turn on the convection fan switch.
+VGCC models-Set the oven temperature control knob to "OFF" and turn on the convection fan switch.